meshhq/terraform-meshhq-ecs-cluster/terraform.md

 $ mesh cluster deploy --name "mesh-docker-sample" --image "meshhq/sample-node-container"
 ```

+## Breaking It Down

-By default this command spins up a 3 instance cluster, that is load balance via an Application Load balancer.
+By default this command spins up a 3 instance cluster, that is load balanced via an Application Load balancer.
 Underneath the hood, the command is provisioning a bunch of infrastructure.
 Lets break it down.

-## Building IAM Roles
+### IAM Roles

 Before deploying an ECS Cluster, we need create two different IAM roles, and then attach specific policies to each of these roles.
 The roles are the following: